olliefr/gke-auto-sandbox/README.md

 * Autopilot has a maximum Pods per node of [32](https://cloud.google.com/kubernetes-engine/quotas#limits_per_cluster).
 * Because of Pod churn, twice that number of IP addresses may be required.
 So, there are `64` IP addresses allocated per node, or `2^6`.

 Let's consider two scenarios - a big and a small.
+A [CIDR range visualizer](https://cidr.xyz/) will be useful!

 ### Go **BIG**!